pekrau/Chysl/docs/schema_defs.md

 ## chart_or_include

-Chart specification, or 'include' of a file or web resource.
+Chart specification, or 'include' of a file or web source.

 - Alternative 1: Include another YAML file from the URI reference.
   - *type*: mapping